Merry Christmas, Now Pucker Up

 Against his better judgement, Ranma stopped and turned back to face her, pleased to note that this was the closest to begging Akane was likely to get.
-"Okay then, say it," he told her, his expression cocky and arrogant, determined to try anyway.
+"Okay then, say it," he told her, his expression cocky and arrogant, and determined to try anyway.
 "Say you're sorry for being uncute and jealous, and that you want me to stay and protect you.
 Go on."

 "Don't be ridiculous," Akane replied, her tone icy.
 "I don't need you to protect me."
-To prove it, her fist shot out the second Kuno came running at her with open arms, and nailing him right in the face, she swiftly returned him to the ground where he belonged.
+To prove it, her fist shot out the second Kuno came running at her with open arms, and nailing him right in the face, swiftly returned him to the ground where he belonged.

 Ranma didn't even blink.
 "So?"

 "So," Akane snapped impatiently, "think about it, dummy.
 What if Happosai shows up next?
 Do you really want HIM getting a hold of this stuff?"

 At the reminder, Ranma's face turned pale as visions of the old freak chasing every girl in town with that godawful plant materialized right before his eyes; man, Nerima would never forgive him.
 "Damn, why didn't you say so in the first place?" he complained, easily side-stepping Kodachi as she took a page from her brother's book and lunged at him from the side.
 With no one to grab, she stumbled and tripped gracelessly over her brother's prone body, hitting her head on the hard unyielding ground below.